 Seven of the eight undergraduate student houses are situated on both sides of the Olive Walk near the southeastern end of the campus.
-The original four-Blacker, Dabney, Fleming, and Ricketts were built in 1931 from the plans of Mr. Gordon B. Kaufmann, in the Mediterranean style to harmonize with the adjacent Athenaeum.
+The original four-Blacker, Dabney, Fleming, and Ricketts-were built in 1931 from the plans of Mr. Gordon B. Kaufmann, in the Mediterranean style to harmonize with the adjacent Athenaeum.
 The other three, designed by Smith, Powell and Morgridge, were completed in 1960, and are named Lloyd, Page, and Ruddock.

 Each of the houses is a separate unit with its own dining room and lounge, providing accommodations for between 65 and 100 students, depending on the house.
 Each has its own elected officers; a long history of self-governance gives students a great deal of influence over their living environments.
-Each house has a resident associate, typically a graduate student.
+There are four area coordinators (ACs) in campus housing, situated in different houses.
+An AC is a specially trained full-time university employee, specializing in college student development, community building, counseling, and crisis intervention.
+The ACs work with the Resident Associates (RAs) on programming and overall student wellness.
+The ACs also assist Housing with the management and daily operations of the houses.
+They are a fantastic resource and are usually just a few steps away.
+Each house has a Resident Associate, typically a graduate student.

-In addition to the student houses, the Institute maintains three apartment buildings, Marks/Braun House, and a number of offcampus houses.
+In addition to the student houses, the Institute maintains three apartment buildings, Marks/Braun House, and a number of off-campus houses.
 Typically two or three students share an apartment.
 Depending upon size, the off-campus houses have a capacity of four to ten students.
 These residences are all within a short walk of the campus and offer students greater privacy, a different lifestyle, and the opportunity to prepare their own meals.